lois4801/HR_Analysis--SQLtoPOWERBI/README.md

 NOTE:
 - I have created a database and table named hr and imported all the data in its raw form.
 I didnt changed the data type as well.
+- During date formatting change, I mistakenly made all the dates into null during the process.
+So be be sure to never update the data into the main server itself.
+Make a copy of csv file and do your analysis using that file.